SamuelR827/Math350Lab2/README.md

 level for the acceptability threshold.

 We found that for Degudent, we needed to omit 300, 400, and 500 from our data because they were outside of our prediction interval.
-For Zirkonzahn, all given data was inside our prediction interval, so nothing had to be removed.
+For Zirkonzahn, we only removed data at the 500 level, because that gave us the best R-squared.

 ---